cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraPoolBase.md

 ## Variables
-### address dataStorageOperator immutable

-The contract that stores all the timepoints and can perform actions with them

 ### address factory immutable

-The contract that deployed the pool, which must adhere to the IAlgebraFactory interface
+The Algebra factory contract, which must adhere to the IAlgebraFactory interface

 ### address token0 immutable